 Insert the CD-ROM into the CD-ROM drive to initiate the autorun program.
 Once completed, a menu screen will appear as below:

-To install the IPView SE application, click the "IPView SE" button to activate the installation procedure for the application program.
+To install the IPView SE application, click the IPView SE item to activate the installation procedure for the application program.